SpaceK33z/mouse-keyboard-hook/README.md

 ### Development

-If you want to work on this package, first do:
+If you want to work on this package, first run:

 ```bash
 pnpm install